-Frankly, that requires an ideal-oriented campaign of substance and it requires a campaign on the Internet that reaches the grassroots of the whole country.
+Frankly, that requires an idea-oriented campaign of substance and it requires a campaign on the Internet that reaches the grassroots of the whole country.
 And that's what I'm committed to.

 A reporter asked Gingrich how he responded to criticisms from some of the former aides who said told journalists that they didn't feel the candidate was working as hard towards his success as they were.

-Gingrich apparently pushed the aides past their limit by taking a recent cruise through the Greek islands with his wife Callista as the aides tried to pull together the campaign's ground game as this summer's Ames Straw Poll in Iowa approaches.
+Gingrich apparently pushed the aides past their limit by taking a recent cruise through the Greek islands with his wife Callista.
+While he relaxed in the Aegean, the aides were trying to pull together the campaign's ground game in much less exotic Iowa and New Hampshire.

 The former speaker rejected any suggestion that he wasn't working as hard as he needed to:

 We live in a country where you have the ability to reach many people.
 I did 17 towns in Iowa in one week.
 At every single town I went to in Iowa we had bigger crowds than they planned for, In Ames at two in the afternoon when they thought there were going to be 40 people there were 178 people.
 I was just in New Hamphire.
 The fact is I'll be back in New Hampshire on Monday.
 I'll be in California on Sunday.